psrc/urbansim2/README.md

 python simulate.py
 ```

+### Allocation

+Start a simulation in an allocation model using ``allocate.py``.
+The allocation-specific settings is done via the ``configs/settings_allocation.yaml`` file.

+### Indicators

+For generating indicators, see  [this page](https://github.com/psrc/urbansim2/tree/master/indicators).

 ## Pushing Changes to GitHub

 For now, since everything is under development, we will push all our changes into the master branch (unless you want to have your own experimental branch).
-Python3 code is in the `dev_python3` branch.

 ### Exclusions